-But what really makes this place special is the people.
+But what really makes Zihuatanejo special is the people.

 As with any place we visit, it’s the people we meet I’ll remember most fondly.
 You likely won’t meet the same people I did – but every local person I’ve met here has been friendly, helpful, kind — and also happy to see a tourist like me here in Zihua during the rainy season.
 If you come to this place of dreams and stay for awhile, you’re likely to meet your own group of fantastic locals.

 Our Airbnb hosts made us part of their family.
 We were invited to family parties – a farewell party for someone who took a job in another city, and their Mexican Independence Day gathering.
 I learned a lot about Mexico’s history.
 We also were invited to family outings at the beach and invited to lunch to try a weekly Thursday tradition – a pozole meal.
 (It’s made with meat so I ordered something else but spouse said it was great.)